+The STAR assessment is given at the beginning of the year and then again each term at the teachers discretion to students in Grade 2-5 to assess student reading levels.
 The Fountas & Pinnell benchmark assessment system is also used to monitor student progression in reading.

 Students in Grade 10 are required to write external numeracy and literacy examinations from the Ministry of Education.
-Grade 11/12 students write the provincial Literacy Graduation exam.
+Grade 11/12 students write the English 12 exam in June, depending on their course schedule.